jodaiber/model-quickstarter/README.md

 This script requires Apache Hadoop and Apache Pig, for more information see [this guide](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Internationalization-%28DB-backed-core%29).

-Tested with versions Apache Pig version 0.10.0 and Hadoop 1.1.0, as well as the default Pig and Hadoop on AWS.
+**Tested with Apache Pig version 0.10.0 and Hadoop 1.1.0, as well as the default Pig and Hadoop on AWS.**

 If you have OpenNLP models, add them to your language folder and add the following line to run.sh (example for Dutch):